 If you can get all of these fundamentals down, and it’s much easier than you think (it just takes time and patience), then you can truly see success.
 From there if you want to move into email marketing, that’ll be up to you, but you’ll already have that solid foundation set up which is what’s most important.

-Have you had any experiences with these AR’s with leads before?
+Have you had any experiences with these services?
 If so, please share your experience/s and opinions on this subject below.
 I’d love to hear your thoughts!